IaMacharia/jumia-product-performance-dashboard/README.md

 *``excel
 =CORREL(Discount Range, Rating Range)
 ```
-*Scatter plots were used to visuali*e these relationships.
+*Scatter plots were used to visualiZe these relationships.

-### Top Pr*ducts Analysis
+Top Products Analysis

-Ranked tables were*created to identify:
+Ranked tables were created to identify:

-- Top 5 high*st-rated products
+- Top 5 highest-rated products
 - Top 5 most-reviewed products
-- Products with larg* discounts
+- Products with large discounts
 - High-discount but low rated products

 ---